-Check out our open letter, Washington Post op-ed, the PowerDC coalition of citizens opposing the Exelon merger, and resources below to learn more about why we oppose the merger.
+Check out our open letter, Washington Post op-ed, and resources below to learn more about why we oppose the merger.
 Then, take action and sign our petition to show your support.

 Why do we oppose this merger?
 Exelon has an extensive history of opposing renewables.
 They will continue to fight to make sure we never achieve our goals of a sustainable, renewable District.

 The following is a compilation of articles and resources demonstrating their hostility towards renewable energy.
 We will continue to add more information, so check back often!

 Washington Post Op-Ed by DC SUN President Anya Schoolman that lays out why the merger will negatively impact DC residents.